TofuBytes-Studies-Group/Rust_price_prediction/README.md

-# Skyrin weapon generator and price prediction
+# Skyrim weapon generator and price prediction

 ### This is part 2 of the ML and AI exam.